StefanosCosta/streaming-platform/README.md

 - This is a true PUT operation - entire resource is replaced

 **Design Decision**:
 While standard REST PUT semantics typically allow nullable fields for flexibility, this API requires all content fields (title, description, URLs, year, genre, rating, duration, cast) to maintain data integrity.
 A movie without essential metadata (title, description, year, etc.) is not meaningful in a streaming platform context.
 Only `watchProgress` is optional as it represents user viewing state rather than core content metadata.
-In this case we also "forgive" the watchProgress being null/empty and don't set it to 0 to prevent accidental deletion in the context of an admin updating movie details (it's hard to track and send manually, even if you have a form that preloads a movie, it could change in the meantime and it should be in a different table anyway).
+In this case we allow the watchProgress being null/empty and default it to 0 (if the movie changes completely then probably the user hasn't watched it).
 For partial updates or clearing fields, we would use a PATCH endpoint instead.

 **Response**: 200 OK